 Rate your performance based on what you have learned in this unit.

-Fair Good Excellent I can identify the main points while listening to an academic talk.
-I can skim an academic article to get its main ideas.
-I can write an illustration essay about the benefits and challenges of autonomous vehicles.

-Answer the following questions.

-- 1 What do you still need to improve? - 2 How do you plan to improve it?
+Fair Good Excellen I can illustrate the benefits autonomous vehicles bring to us and the possible challenges in their deployment.
+I can listen for the main points of an academic talk.
+I can skim an academic article to get its main ideas. l can write an illustration essay about the benefits and challenges of autonomous vehicles.
+Answer the following questions.1 What do you need to improve?2 How do you plan to improve it?